 February is Gallbladder and Bile Duct Cancer Awareness Month.
 Bile Duct Cancer is a complex and rare cancer that is also known as cholangiocarcinoma or bile duct tumors.
-Johanna Bendell, MD, Director of GI Oncology Research and Associate Director, Drug Development Unit, at Sarah Cannon Research Institute is a leader in the field and discusses the intricacies of this cancer.
+Johanna Bendell, MD, Chief Development Officer at Sarah Cannon Research Institute is a leader in the field and discusses the intricacies of this cancer.

 Bile duct cancer is the growth of cancer cells in the bile duct, a number of branching tubes that carry bile (a fluid that helps digest food and eliminate waste from the body) from the liver to the gallbladder and small intestine.
 There are actually three types of bile duct tumors, depending on the location in the bile duct.